On the normal sheaf of determinantal varieties: Introduction

 \begin{pblm} Let $X\subset \PP^n$ be a (linear) standard determinantal scheme of codimension $c$ and let ${\mathcal N}_X$ be its normal sheaf: \begin{itemize} \item[(1)] Is there any invertible sheaf $\shL$ on $X\setminus Sing(X)$ such that ${\mathcal N}_X\otimes \shL$ is ACM (resp.
 Ulrich)?
 If so, how does the minimal free $\odi{\PP^n}$-resolution of ${\mathcal N}_X\otimes \shL$ looks like? \item[(2)] Is there any invertible sheaf $\shL'$ on $X\setminus Sing(X)$ such that $\wedge ^q{\mathcal N}_X\otimes \shL'$ is ACM (resp.
 Ulrich)? \item[(3)] Is ${\mathcal N}_X$ simple? or, at least indecomposable? \item[(4)]Is ${\mathcal N}_X$ $\mu$-(semi)stable? \end{itemize} \end{pblm}

-In our approach, we often use the well known fact that a locally free sheaf on the smooth locus of a reduced normal Cohen-Macaulay variety $X$ extends uniquely to a reflexive sheaf on $X$, and torsion-free ACM sheaves on such varieties are necessarily reflexive, We will start our work analyzing whether the normal sheaf ${\mathcal N}_X$ (and its exterior powers) to a standard determinantal scheme is ACM.
+In our approach, we often use the well known fact that a locally free sheaf on the smooth locus of a reduced normal Cohen-Macaulay variety $X$ extends uniquely to a reflexive sheaf on $X$, or more precisely that the morphism \eqref{NM} of this paper is an isomorphism under appropriate depth conditions.
+We will start our work analyzing whether the normal sheaf ${\mathcal N}_X$ (and its exterior powers) to a standard determinantal scheme is ACM.
 It is well known that the normal sheaf ${\mathcal N}_X$ to a standard determinantal scheme $X\subset \PP^n$ of codimension $c$ is ACM if $1\le c\le 2$ but it is no longer true for $c\ge 3$.
 Our first goal will be to prove that under some weak restriction there exists an invertible sheaf $\shL$ on $X\setminus Sing(X)$ (i.e. a coherent $\odi{X}$-module that is invertible on $X\setminus Sing(X)$) such that ${\mathcal N}_X\otimes \shL$ is ACM.
 Our next aim will be to prove that for linear standard determinantal schemes $X\subset \PP^n$ satisfying some mild hypothesis, ${\mathcal N}_X\otimes \shL$ is not only ACM but also Ulrich.

 2mm As Hartshorne and Casanellas pointed out in \cite{CH} there are few examples of indecomposable ACM bundles of arbitrarily high rank.
 So, once we know the Macaulayness of a suitable twist ${\mathcal N}_X\otimes \shL$ of the normal sheaf ${\mathcal N}_X$ to a standard determinantal scheme $X\subset \PP^n$ we are led to ask if it is indecomposable.
 Concerning Problem \ref{pblm} (3), we are able to prove that under some weak conditions ${\mathcal N}_X$ is indecomposable and, even more, it is simple.
 As it is explained in section 4, this last property works in a much more general set up (cf. Theorem \ref{simple}).
 Another challenging problem is the existence of $\mu$-(semi)stable ACM bundles of high rank on projective schemes since $\mu$-(semi)stable ACM bundles of higher ranks are essentially unknown due to the lack of criteria to check it when the rank is high.
 In the last part of the paper, we analyze the $\mu$-(semi)stability of the normal sheaf ${\mathcal N}_X$ to a standard determinantal scheme $X$.
 We prove that it is $\mu$-semistable provided the homogeneous matrix associated to $X$ has linear entries and $\mu$-stable if, in addition, we assume that $X$ has codimension 2.